MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab00_Lab_Setup.md

 --------

+Hi!
 In this Module 0 lab, you will validate that your classroom tenant is working as expected.
 You will access your individual credentials, record your “alias”, and open the Dynamics 365 model-driven application that we will be using throughout the course.

 Lab Specification Guide
 -----------------------